Chymyst/chymyst-core/docs/chymyst-core.md

 The library offers some debugging facilities:

 - each molecule and each thread pool is named, and macros will assign these names automatically
-- the user can log the current contents of a reaction site (`logSoup`)
+- the user can log the current contents of a reaction site using `logSoup()`
 - the user can trace the operation of a reaction site using a verbose event reporter

+Currently, `logSoup()` is allowed only outside reactions; it will return an empty string if used on a reaction thread.
+User code should not use `logSoup()` to implement the logic of the concurrent application.

 ## Event reporters